Updated August 1, 2018

 This doesn’t mean that you are free to completely focus on teaching at a liberal arts college.

-In the past five years at a liberal arts colleges, I have had numerous research assistants (paid for by the college), received money from the college to help collect survey data and travel to distant research sites, and had a semester free of teaching to work on new projects and wrap up articles from my dissertation.
+In the past six years at a liberal arts college, I have had numerous research assistants (paid for by the college), received money from the college to help collect survey data and travel to distant research sites, and had a semester free of teaching to work on new projects and wrap up articles from my dissertation.
 This institutional support matches their expectations that I publish from my dissertation and begin new projects.

 At a liberal arts college, you will need to take teaching seriously.

 They want you to do more than give a multiple-choice midterm and final exam.
 You will spend a lot of time grading paper assignments, essay exams, and other more engaging assessment tools.
 You will not be able to use TAs to help you grade.
 Fortunately, your class size at a liberal arts college is typically much smaller than what you have seen or experienced at an R1.
 Introductory courses may be as many as 30 students but advanced undergraduate classes may only have 10-12 students.
 I typically run upper-level undergrad courses more like a graduate seminar with lots of discussion, more extensive research papers, and, at least in part, the direction of the course led by student’s particular interest in the topic.
 Faculty at R1s that teach undergrad courses with hundreds of students are understandably limited in their pedagogical choices.

 Service at a small liberal arts college is also more extensive than at an R1.
 Many liberal arts colleges are extensively faculty governed.